 The bitcoin investors who have made millions from small investments did so over a few years.
 Yes, bitcoin returned 60,000 percent last year, but most of the millionaires minted from that increase had already owned bitcoin for a year or two before.

 Bitcoin has made many people rich, but it doesn’t happen overnight.
+It takes a couple of years.
 Investors also need to understand that the reward potential is going down every year because the investment risk is going down.
 The bitcoin ecosystem is gaining users, credibility, entrepreneurs and venture capital.
-As each of these components increases, the risk bitcoin will crash decreases.
+As each of these components increases, the risk bitcoin will crash to zero decreases.

 Scams and Fraud

 Bitcoin technology lets users transfer funds anywhere in the world as easily as sending an email.
 That fact, coupled with the irreversible nature of bitcoin transactions and the tendency for bitcoin investors to be risk takers, has led to many investors being fleeced by scams, fraud and theft.